Serve this sweet and spicy Bourbon Chicken recipe over a big bowl of rice for a taste of New Orleans cuisine at your own kitchen table.

 How to Make the Best Bourbon Chicken Recipe

-- Do you have to use Bourbon?
-I do include it in the ingredients for this recipe, but it can easily be omitted and replaced with additional chicken stock, instead.
+- Do you have to use a specific Bourbon?
+Use whatever brand of bourbon that you enjoy.
+While I do include it in the ingredients for this recipe, it can easily be omitted and replaced with additional chicken stock.

 - You'll need to use a large 12 inch skillet to make this recipe to allow ample room for all of the ingredients.
 A large skillet will also give you the freedom to mix things thoroughly.